Brainlabs-Digital/heimdall/README.md

 # Introduction

-heimdall is a library that makes it very straightforward to quickly and easily create screenshots from web pages.
+Heimdall is a library that makes it very straightforward to quickly and easily create screenshots from web pages.

-# Using polly
+# Using Heimdall

 NBED - install phantomjs